Key Takeaway

 Injection volume and concentration.
 As the dose increases through titration (from 2.5 mg up to 15 mg), the concentration of the active ingredient changes.
 Higher-dose pens may cause slightly more tissue irritation in some patients.

 Histamine release.
 The body releases histamine as part of its natural immune response to any injection.
 This local histamine release is what causes itching, redness, and minor swelling around the injection site.
-It is not an allergic reaction in most cases.
+It isn't an allergic reaction in most cases.

 Injection technique factors.
 Injecting too quickly, using a dull needle (from touching surfaces before injecting), or injecting into tense muscle tissue rather than relaxed subcutaneous fat can all increase local trauma and reactions.